danTapps/garnet/README.md

 ### Supported devices:

-- Garnet SeeLevel II 709-BT
+- Garnet SeeLevel II 709-BTP3
+- Garnet SeeLevel II 709-BTP7 - *only supporting Gray Tank 1, Fresh Tank 1, Black Tank 1 and Voltage for now, in need of data samples with more tanks connected*